featuriz/ReactNative-Gamezone/README.md

   - Created const in global
   - calling this array on place of image, to display dynamic image.
     - because, '+ item.rating +' , will not work, it throws error.

+## 6 Background Image

+- Added background Image to header
+- Added an Image to Header